scp756-221/course-site/docs/g3-mesh/page.md

 "Every&nbsp;30s".
 Press the blue "Cycle" button for an immediate refresh of the graph of the services.

-## Experiment with Blue/Green Deployment
+## Experiment with Canary Deployment

-You will now execute a [blue/green deployment](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment).
-(Follow the link to read more about it.)
+You will now execute a [canary deployment](https://martinfowler.com/bliki/CanaryRelease.html).
+(Follow the link to read more about this.)
-This is technique whereby you deploy an alternate ("blue") version of a service concurrently with the primary ("green") version.
+This is technique whereby you deploy an update (V2) of a service to a subset of your user with the goal of evaluating its impact on the system.
-(In our case, the green version is "V1" while the blue version if "V2".)
-We will keep the V1 running but use `istio` to distribute 10% of the traffic to V2.
-Doing so allows you to compare the two versions of the service.
-You will use the `istio` `VirtualService`'s `DestinationRule` feature to perform this split.
+With `istio` as a service mesh, we can keep V1 running but shift 10% of the traffic to V2.
+Doing so allows you to assess the impact of the new version on the system.
+(You will use the `istio` `VirtualService`'s `DestinationRule` feature to perform this split.)

 ### The S2 Deployment, Version 2